Watch this space for Parent Hui information

 Call 808-735-9311 Email: firstname.lastname@example.org

 High School students who are ill, tardy, or who have a family emergency must be excused by a telephone call by a parent or guardian to the High School Office before 7:50 a.m.
-All students that are running late must report to the office to receive a tardy slip.
+All students that are not at school by 7:55 a.m. must report to the office to receive a tardy slip.

 For more information about student illness, absences, or extended absences, please refer to the Parent Handbook & Roster.